Professor David McMullan

 School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

 - Particle physics

 Email email@example.com to enquire.

 I have had various jobs while at the University of Plymouth but, after several years in management roles, I am currently enjoying my research in quantum field theory and my teaching on a variety of undergraduate courses.

 I have a wide experience of teaching Mathematics and its applications.
 Previously I have taught at the University of Utah, the University of Glasgow, the University of Warwick and in Ireland while based at the Dublin Institute for Advanced Studies.

 My current teaching in Plymouth is on two first year modules on our mathematics degrees: Mathematical Reasoning and also Calculus and Analysis.
-I also contribute to the second semester immersive module on the Quantum Universe.
+Some of this involves using Python.
+I also teach mechanics to engineering students.

-I have recently become involved in deciphering letters written by POW's during WW2.
+On a completely different note, I have also been involved in deciphering letters written by POW's during WW2.
 See this BBC report.